aleister1102/monsterinc/tasks/5-prd-httpx-parquet-storage.md

 ## 8. Success Metrics

-*   All specified data fields from `httpx-probing` are accurately written to the Parquet files with the correct schema and Snappy compression.
+*   All specified data fields from `httpx-probing` are accurately written to the Parquet files with the correct schema and Zstandard compression.
 *   Generated Parquet files are valid and can be successfully read and queried by standard Parquet-compatible tools like DuckDB and Apache Spark/Pandas.
 *   The storage size of the Parquet files shows a significant reduction compared to equivalent uncompressed JSON or CSV data.
 *   File naming and directory structure conventions are correctly implemented.